 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Coordination: Adjusting actions in relation to others' actions.

 - Nozzle Operator

 In the United States, there were 3,700 jobs for Pile-Driver Operator in 2016.
 New jobs are being produced at a rate of 13.5% which is above the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Pile-Driver Operator by 2026.
-There will be an estimated 500 positions for Pile-Driver Operator per year.
+Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.

 The states with the most job growth for Pile-Driver Operator are Oregon, Florida, and Maryland.
 Watch out if you plan on working in Washington, Pennsylvania, or Mississippi.
 These states have the worst job growth for this type of profession.

 Pile-Driver Operators make between $33,810 and $100,350 a year.